SNG-Newy/eigenstrapping/README.rst

 Citing
 ------

-When using ``eigenstrapping``, please cite the following manuscript:
+When using ``eigenstrapping``, please cite our preprint:

-* null
+* Generation of surrogate brain maps preserving spatial autocorrelation through random rotation of geometric eigenmodes.
+Koussis, N.C., Pang, J.C., Jeganathan, J., Paton, B., Fornito, A., Robinson, P.A., Misic, B., Breakspear, M. (2024). bioRxiv 2024.02.07.579070 [Preprint]. `<https://dx.doi.org/10.1101/2024.02.07.579070>`_

-The core functions are heavily based on code from `BrainEigenmodes <https://github.com/NSBLab/BrainEigenmodes>`_, and their
+The core functions are heavily based on code from `BrainEigenmodes <https://github.com/NSBLab/BrainEigenmodes>`_, and their paper, please cite their work if you use our code:
-paper:

 * Geometric constraints on human brain function.
 Pang, J. C., Aquino, K. M., Oldehinkel, M., Robinson, P. A., Fulcher, B. D., Breakspear, M., & Fornito, A. (2023).
 Nature, 1-9. `<https://doi.org/10.1038/s41586-023-06098-1>`_

 Please also cite the papers for the method that we use to calculate eigenmodes on the surface:

 * Laplace-Beltrami spectra as 'Shape-DNA' of surfaces and solids.
 Reuter M, Wolter F-E, Peinecke N. Computer-Aided Design.
 2006;38(4):342-366. `<http://dx.doi.org/10.1016/j.cad.2005.10.011>`_